 Taking advice from teachers, parents, child psychologists, and interaction specialists is a crucial step during the educational app development process.
 This is because a lot of factors like content appropriateness, psychological influence of the content, average learning pace at the age etc. are to be considered before deciding the information that should go into an app.

 So the parents should not blindly fall for the promises and claims given in the app’s description.
 Instead, they should check if the app has succeeded in building trust among the public.
-Each purchase should be based on the popularity of the app.
+Each should be based on the popularity of the app.
 Look for brands that are already established in the field.